Tianyu Bell Pan (潘天钰)

 News

-12/2025: From Kakeya to Kernels: A Multi-Scale Geometric Framework for Robust Representation Learning is available on ArXiv.
+12/2025: From Kakeya to Kernels: A Multi-Scale Geometric Framework for Robust Representation Learning is available online.

 09/2025: Lyapunov-Stable Adaptive Control for Multimodal Concept Drift is accepted by the 39th Conference on Neural Information Processing Systems (NeurIPS 2025).